Nondestructive photon counting in waveguide QED: Introduction

-In recent years, quantum emitters coupled to one-dimensional waveguides have emerged as a powerful experimental paradigm~\cite{Chang2018,Turschmann2019}.
-Examples of such systems include cold atoms levitated near optical fibres~\cite{Vetsch2010,Douglas2015} or photonic crystal waveguides~\cite{Goban2015}, but also solid-state realizations such as quantum dots~\cite{Akimov2007,Lodahl2015}, superconducting qubits~\cite{VanLoo2013,Sundaresan2019}, or NV centres~\cite{Huck2011,Sipahigil2016,Evans2018}.
-As a result of the strong confinement of light, even a single atom can have a profound effect on light propagation, and many atoms show remarkable collective effects~\cite{Solano2017}.
-At the same time, impressive experimental breakthroughs have enabled the control~\cite{Schlosser2001} and, in particular, readout of atoms~\cite{Wu2019}, superconducting circuits~\cite{Walter2017}, or trapped ions~\cite{Harty2014} with essentially unity fidelity ($99.94\%$ in arrays of 160 atoms in recent experiments~\cite{Wu2019}).
-Thus, quantum emitters appear to be ideally suited for number-resolving detectors of photons in waveguides.
+Here, we instead design a detector that does not require knowledge about the shape or arrival time of incoming wavepackets and therefore does not require implementation of a time-dependent Hamiltonian.
+This can be achieved either through continuous measurement, for example through dispersive coupling~\cite{Chen2011a,Govia2012,Poudel2012,Kyriienko2016,Oelsner2017,Schondorf2018}, or if the detector permanently changes its state and is read out later, as in impedance-matched $\Lambda$-systems~\cite{Pinotsi2008,Romero2009,Romero2009a,Peropadre2011,Koshino2013,Inomata2016,Bechler2018}.
+The former class of detectors suffer from measurement backaction on the photonic state~\cite{Helmer2009,Royer2018}, whereas the latter does not produce `clicks' to indicate detection event, and therefore does not localize photons in the waveguide, which avoids measurement backaction.
+The advantage of this strategy is that no knowledge about the photon wavepacket is needed, and that photons do not have to be destroyed to be detected, which opens the way toward nondestructive photon-number measurements.

-However, there is a subtlety here: While it is clear that atoms do absorb photons of certain wavelengths by going from their ground state $\ket g$ to an excited state $\ket e$, the rate at which this photon is re-emitted is typically equal to or larger than the absorption rate.
-In the end, the atom is again in the ground state and the information about the presence of the photon is lost.
-For the absorption to be \emph{irreversible}, another decay channel needs to be present in the system.
-Furthermore, this decay channel needs to be such that the atom decays to a \emph{different} state $\ket s$ (which needs to be metastable), such that the number of atoms in $\ket s$ yields information about the initial photon number.
+In recent years, quantum emitters coupled to waveguides have emerged as a powerful experimental paradigm~\cite{Chang2018,Turschmann2019}.
+Examples of such systems include cold atoms levitated near optical fibres~\cite{Vetsch2010,Douglas2015} or photonic crystal waveguides~\cite{Goban2015}, but also solid-state realizations such as quantum dots~\cite{Akimov2007,Lodahl2015}, superconducting qubits~\cite{VanLoo2013,Sundaresan2019}, or nitrogen-vacancy centres~\cite{Huck2011,Sipahigil2016,Evans2018}.
+Due to the strong confinement of light, even a single emitter can have a profound effect on light propagation, and many emitters show remarkable collective effects~\cite{Solano2017}.
+At the same time, impressive experimental breakthroughs have enabled the control~\cite{Schlosser2001} and, in particular, readout of neutral atoms~\footnote{In an array of 160 atoms, a recent experiment achieved $99.94\%$ readout fidelity, albeit at the expense of a constant atom loss rate that dominates this theoretical fidelity~\cite{Wu2019}.
+Atoms trapped in tweezer arrays can circumvent this problem, offering similar fidelity without losing the atoms~\cite{Covey2019}.}, superconducting qubits~\cite{Jeffrey2014,Walter2017}, and trapped ions~\cite{Harty2014}.
+Thus, quantum emitters coupled to waveguides appear to be an ideal platform to produce~\cite{Goban2015,Paulisch2018,Paulisch2019,Perarnau-Llobet2019} and control~\cite{Zheng2013,Zhang2019} quantum light.
+Here we show that they also allow for detection of quantum light.